Things To Do In Dubai

 Walk the narrow alleys of history at Al Fahidi Quarter in Bur Dubai, known as Bastakia.
 The place is soaked with Emirati heritage, with its traditional houses having wind towers, galleries, and museums.

-In 2005 the Dubai Municipality started a major restoration campaign making Al Fahidi Historic District what it is now — an iconic heritage site of old Dubai.
+In 2005, the Dubai Municipality started a major restoration campaign, making Al Fahidi Historic District what it is now — an iconic heritage site of old Dubai.

 It is exciting to see numerous galleries and old houses with wind towers, the earliest forms of air conditioning.
 Only the wealthiest traders would have wind towers.
 The architecture and intricate designs on different elements of the houses will fascinate you.

-There are more than 50 buildings, including art galleries, a guest house, a museum, a café, and Sheikh Mohammed Centre for Cultural Understanding.
+There are more than 50 buildings, including art galleries, a guest house, a museum, a café, and the Sheikh Mohammed Centre for Cultural Understanding.

 To explore the local culture, visit the cultural center, have some tea and snacks at the café, see the artworks of local and international artists, and explore on your own.